 Solar Power Grid Connect

-The sun’s energy provides electricity free for your home.
-Solar energy helps you to gain control of your power consumption, reduce your power bills, and lowers the impact of your everyday living on the environment.
-Solar Power Systems can be designed and installed to your home to produce enough electricity to power your lights, appliances, heating, cooling, and other household usage, tailored to your individual requirements.
+Solar power helps you to gain control of your power consumption, reduce your power bills, and lowers the impact of your everyday living on the environment.
+A solar system can be designed and installed to your home to produce enough electricity to power your lights, appliances, heating, cooling, and other household usage, tailored to your individual requirements.

 How does solar power work?

-Electricity is generated via photovoltaic (PV) solar panels fixed to the roof of your house or a separate framework.
+Electricity is generated via photovoltaic (PV) solar panels fixed to the roof of your house or a separate framework (see the solar panel diagram below).
 When the sun hits these solar panels DC electricity is produced.
 This electricity is converted to AC via an inverter that is connected to your solar panels and your switchboard.
 When the sun goes down or on an extremely overcast day where there is not enough sunlight to produce the required amount of electricity, your house reverts to drawing power from the power grid.
+Solar panels in Tasmania provide a great way to reduce your annual power requirements.

-When your Solar Power System is producing more electricity than is required it feeds the excess power back into the grid via an import/export power meter.
-This excess power is measured by the feed-in tariff and you receive 6.67c per kilowatt produced on this tariff, which is registered on your electricity bill as a credit.
+When your Solar Power System is producing more electricity than is required it feeds the excess power back into the grid via an import/export power meter (see How does solar power feed into the grid?).
+This excess power is measured by the feed-in tariff (see Tasmania Solar Feed-In Tariff) and you receive 8.929c per kilowatt produced on this tariff, which is registered on your electricity bill as a credit.

 An alternative to the more common string inverter system, is the micro-inverter system.
 The major difference is that each PV solar panel has its own micro-inverter located underneath it, then an AC cable connects all inverters together and into the household switchboard.
 The power then goes into the house and into the grid the same way a normal string inverter system does.
 Each panel can be monitored individually via a web-based gateway that shows system performance and data.